What is a Contract?

 Consequences of a legally binding contract

-Once the fundamental elements of offer, acceptance, consideration, intention to be legally bound and capacity, a series of legal consequences arise as part of the contractual relationship.
+Once the fundamental elements of offer, acceptance, consideration, intention to be legally bound and capacity exists, a series of legal consequences arise as part of the contractual relationship.

 Those rules apply, subject to agreement to the contrary.